 5.What Are The Common Side Effects Of Topical Skin Care Medications?

-Common side effects of topical skin care medications include redness, dryness, peeling, and irritation.
+Common side effects of topical medications include redness, dryness, peeling, and irritation.
 These symptoms usually appear when your skin is adjusting to the treatment.
 If they don’t improve or get worse, talk to your healthcare provider.

 6.Is It Necessary To Moisturize After Applying Skin Care Medications?